Why Must General Counsel Prioritize Legal Department and Corporate Mission Statements?

 Axiom’s recent 2021 survey of 220 GCs finds legal departments with mission statements adhered better to values than those without, as well as not having to sacrifice costs for the sake of values.

 COVID-19 challenged every corporation at every level, including, critically, the legal department.
-General counsel (GCs) felt particular strain from the complexities of managing corporate ethics while in the middle of a global health crisis, with 85% reporting the pandemic made their role more difficult, according to Axiom’s survey of 220 GCs at companies with $250m+ in annual revenue.
+General counsel (GCs) felt particular strain from the complexities of managing corporate ethics while in the middle of a global health crisis, with 85% reporting the pandemic made their role more difficult, according to Axiom’s survey report on In-House Legal Department Mission Statements, Goals & Objectives, which included responses from 220 GCs at companies with $250m+ in annual revenue.

 Multiple studies and reports have covered the pandemic’s significant impact on specific legal department functions, practice areas, and expertise needs.
 GCs have had to struggle with managing unprecedented risks, privacy issues, layoffs, and, of course, COVID-related enterprise legal concerns.
 Axiom’s survey aimed to dive even deeper – examining how COVID impacted legal leaders trying to reconcile changing business objectives and demands with the values of their departments and broader organizations.